 Chat is disabled by default.
 You can see this from the Live Settings page right after you create your event under the Event tab.
 Toggle the Chat switch to enable it (it will turn blue).

-On the Vimeo site, the chat will appear to the right of the live player.
-The ••• menu here contains options to minimize and pop it out into its own window for your viewers, in addition to enable/disable options for you.
+If you are watching the event from Vimeo, the chat will appear to the right of the live player.
+The ••• menu here contains options to minimize and pop it out into its own window for your viewers, in addition, to enable/disable options for you.

-Your chat will be available on your Vimeo event page and the chat embed once it is enabled.
+Your chat will be available on your Vimeo event page and the chat embeds once it is enabled.
 This means viewers can start chatting even if you haven’t gone live yet.
-They can log in to an account or chat as a guest and post messages up to 280 characters long.
+They can log in to an account or chat as a guest and post emojis and messages up to 280 characters long.

 Chat participants can also delete their own messages if they wish (but nobody else's).
 The chat will remain active until you finish your stream (unless you disable it).

-During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab in the Live Preview page or on your stream’s public page on Vimeo.
+During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab in the Live Preview page for one-time events, the broadcaster page for recurring events, or on your stream’s public page on Vimeo.
 Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the user.

 The offending user can still comment when you block them, however, their comments will no longer be visible to any other participants so it will appear that they are being ignored by everyone else.
 You can also unblock the user if you wish.
 Please note that the blocked user is only blocked for that event; they would be able to visibly post on future events unless you were to block them again.

 During your event, the browser will only display the most recent 100 messages to both you and your viewers; this is to prevent playback buffering and overall system slowdown.
 Note that you will still be able to export a CSV of all chat messages after your event (more on that below).